Non-Small Cell and Small Cell Lung Cancer

 There are two main types of lung cancer:

-If the lung cancer is made up of both types, it is called mixed small cell/large cell cancer.
+If the lung cancer is made up of both large and small cell lung cancer, it is called mixed small cell/large cell cancer.
 If the cancer started somewhere else in the body and spread to the lungs, it is called metastatic cancer to the lung.

 The Thoracic Oncology Program, treating lung cancer in North Carolina, consolidates the services of a team of physicians and other health care professionals who care for patients with malignancies of the chest including lung cancer, mesothelioma, carcinoid tumor and thymoma.

 The program’s primary goal is to facilitate communication among physicians to provide the highest level of care for patients with these common and uncommon chest malignancies.

 Evaluating treatment options and determining a course of action as quickly as possible is of great importance.
+Small cell lung cancer, for example, is fast-growing.
 Therefore, the team includes cancer specialists in pulmonary medicine, medical oncology, cardiothoracic surgery, radiation oncology, radiology and pathology.
 Members of the team discuss new cases and develop the most effective lung cancer treatment plan for each patient.

-As a Comprehensive Cancer Center, we offer our patients in North Carolina and surrounding areas access to the best diagnostic tools and the latest advances in treatment, which include interventional pulmonary procedures, surgical techniques, radiation techniques and chemotherapy.
+As a Comprehensive Cancer Center, we offer our patients in North Carolina and surrounding areas access to the best diagnostic tools and the latest advances in treatment for large and small cell lung cancer, which include interventional pulmonary procedures, surgical techniques, radiation techniques and chemotherapy.

 The team is involved in clinical trials testing novel therapies including combinations of surgery, radiation and chemotherapy.
 Research protocols are available to study new approaches, particularly in the difficult but common diagnosis of lung cancer.
 Making cutting-edge research and treatments available to lung cancer patients is the only way real progress will be made in improving both length and quality-of-life.